p4u/blockmessage/README.md

 *Warning: in alpha/PoC state*

+*Warning: current implementation works for KOMODO, not tested in BitCoin nor other blockchains, but it should work just changing few parameters*

 ### Usage

 The blockchain daemon must be started and synchronized.
 The RPC port must be reachable, let's assume: